-9.1.19 Visual Impact
+9.1.17 Visual Impact

-Farming operations and possible expanded irrigated, is and will be conducted across farmland which have mostly already been transformed into an agricultural area more than 50 years ago.
+Agricultural activities are, and will continued to be, conducted across farmland that have already been used for this purpose for years, or longer.
 Cultivated areas are demarcated on old topographic maps, indicating that the area has long since been recognised as an agricultural area.
-Satellite imagery of 1984 confirm these agricultural areas on the property, which is surrounded by similar operations.
-Expansion areas will therefore add to the existing landscape character.
+Satellite imagery of 1985 confirm these agricultural areas on the property which is surrounded by similar operations.
+Operations therefore add to the existing landscape character.

-Project Activity/Resource Nature (Status) (A1) Importance (A2) Magnitude (B1) Permanence (B2) Reversibility (B3) Cumulative Environmental Classification Class Value Probability Construction Aesthetic appearance and integrity of the site 1 -1 2 2 2 6 -1 Probable Daily Operations Change in landscape character and aviation navigational interest 1 -1 2 2 2 6 -1 Probable
+Project Activity/Resource Nature (Status) (A1) Importance (A2) Magnitude (B1) Permanence (B2) Reversibility (B3) Cumulative Environmental Classification Class Value Probability Construction Aesthetic appearance and integrity of the site 1 1 2 2 2 6 1 Probable Daily Operations Aesthetic appearance and integrity of the site 1 1 2 2 2 6 1 Probable